 For ATS Routes or airspace improvement projects over the High Seas:

-STEP 4 Regional air navigation agreement for amendment to the ATS route network and Air Navigation Plan (eANP)
+STEP 4 Regional air navigation agreement for amendment to the ATS route network and Air Navigation Plan (eANP).
+(Note: The High Seas Coordination Procedure has been temporarily suspended until a global solution will be developed by all Regional Offices and ICAO HQ).

 The mission of the RDGE with regard to proposed airspace improvement projects and/or ATS route network and the associated amendment of the ANP is to prepare agreed technical material required to initiate the formal procedure to obtain regional air navigation agreement for proposals for amendment (PfA) to the ATS route network and associated ICAO Air Navigation Plans (eANP).